bchavez/Coinbase.Pro/README.md

 ```

 ### Authenticated WebSocket
-To create an authenticated WebSocket feed doing the following:
+To create an authenticated feed, doing the following:
 ```csharp
 //authenticated feed
 var socket = new CoinbaseProWebSocket(new WebSocketConfig